 Positive feedback requires detail and precision.
 It’s all about praising the worker for something they’ve done and highlighting achievement.
 It’s important because by providing positive feedback and more details to your employees about why you're impressed with their work, you give them a foundation on which to grow, improve, and repeat those same actions again.

 For an example of this, let’s imagine that a worker has been successful heading up a project.
 Simply saying "Nice job on the project" is vague and has no real meaning behind it, but taking the time to highlight what the person did that pleases you is much more effective.

 For instance, in this case, something along the lines of "I noticed how you took the time to research the necessary information for this project, presenting it an easy-to-follow format and taking the time to include some alternate suggestions.
 That's useful."

 This example cuts out the vague 'fake feedback' terms and gets to the heart of the matter.
 It is clear and evident to the worker that you were impressed with their efforts.
 Pointing out what you liked about their work will encourage them to replicate that same behavior going forwards.

 - Vague or ‘fake’ feedback like “Good job” is ineffective.

 - Take the time to highlight key aspects of your employees’ work.

 2. Get Personal

-In the past, employers had a worrying tendency of seeing their workers as little more than drones and robots, all simply turning up, performing their duties, and heading out the doors.
-These employees are often heading home to deal with personal problems and responsibilities that their employers could be helping with.
+In the past, employers had a worrying tendency of seeing their workers as little more than drones and robots, all turning up, performing their duties, and heading out the doors.
+These employees are often heading home to deal with personal problems and responsibilities that their employers can help with.

 Fortunately, times have changed.
 With a better understanding of the importance of individuality and the ways in which workers like to feel valued and heard, more employers listen to their employees.
 This is backed by hard evidence too.
 Studies show that employee engagement and positive workplace cultures grow much faster and have lower turnover rates.